-To prevent your Boxer from barking when you’re out, you have to give him something that will keep him busy.
+The easiest way to prevent this type of behavior is to give your dog something to do while you’re gone.
 Chew toys are great way to keep a dog busy.
 Another thing you might want to try is leaving radio on while you’re gone.
 The voice from the radio can be very soothing to a boxer that is anxious about being home alone.

 Barking While Playing

 Boxer puppies are bigger offenders with this one than the adult ones.
-During an exciting game of keep away or chase, your dog might start barking which might seem cute at first, but it can get annoying if every time you try to play with your dog, he starts barking at you.
+During an exciting game of keep away or chase, your dog might start barking which might seem cute at first.
+Unfortunately it can get annoying pretty quick if every time you try to play with your dog, he starts barking at you.